-The ecoPRO Sustainable Landscape Professional Certification Program is the first program to provide sustainable land care education and certification to landscape professionals across Washington State.
+The ecoPRO Sustainable Landscape Professional Certification Program is the premier program to provide sustainable land care education and certification to landscape professionals across Washington State.
 The goals of the program are:

 - Provide certification to qualified professionals.